-By providing job skills training, Prison Industries could provide skills training which was rehabilitative, by design.
+By providing job skills training, the Prison Industries program was rehabilitative, by design.
 It could likewise generate financial support for educational and recreational programs, pay modest inmate wages and, thereby, ease taxpayer burden.

 Nevertheless, in the Bureau's early years, powerful opposition to prison industrial programs from labor unions and business interests ensued.